 By removing all of the modular features, the user can reduce the total weight by almost half a pound.
 Importantly, removing these features does not affect the Flash’s suspension system or carrying comfort.

-At the top entry point of the main compartment, a roll-top dry bag-esque closure system helps to keep the pack compressed and the contents dry.
+At the top entry point of the main compartment, a roll-top, dry bag-esque closure system helps keep the pack compressed and the contents dry.
 Thanks to this roll-top, users can also choose to leave the pack’s top lid behind when preferred.
 Other useful features include a front mesh pocket, hydration bladder capability, and an ice axe attachment loop.

 For a backpacking pack, the Flash’s 100-denier ripstop nylon body feels thin and potentially fragile.
 Although this pack doesn’t seem to wear or tear faster than other packs in its class, users should avoid rubbing the sides of the pack against rock and rough surfaces.
 On the bottom of the pack, burly 420-denier nylon offers supreme protection from the ground.

 At $199, the Flash 55 is one of the best values on the backpacking market.
 If you’re looking for a reliable, durable pack that won’t break the bank, this could be the bag for you.

-Weight: 2 lb.
-10 oz.
+- Weight: 2 lbs., 10 oz.

-Volume: 55 L
+- Volume: 55 L

 Extra Breathable Backpanel: Gregory Men’s Katmai 55 & Women’s Kalmia 50

-The Gregory Katmai/Kalmia 55 is a comfort-first backpack with well-padded straps and belt, and a suspension system that moves with your natural movement when walking, especially under load.
-Additionally, the breathability in the back panel reduces the inescapable issue of lower back sweat.
+The Gregory Katmai 55/Kalmia 50 ($280) is a comfort-first backpack with well-padded straps and belt, as well as a suspension system that adjusts to your natural movement when walking, especially under load.
+Flex panels and rotating shoulder straps move independently with the shoulders and waist while walking.

 Best Women’s Backpack: The North Face Banchee 65